 Start your day with a stroll through the city’s winding medieval streets with a guide, stopping to see the spots where history was made by legendary figures like Michelangelo, Galileo, and Dante, and visit the Leonardo da Vinci Museum for an interactive exploration through the mind of Italy’s creative genius.

-For a fun “hands-on” activity, with a special souvenir to take home, I love Francesca Vannini and her 2 – hour paper-making class.
-The colorful designs that you will see all around Florence, actually are native to the area and this artisan will show you and your kids how to make authentic Florentine designs.
+For a fun “hands-on” activity with a special souvenir to take home, keep an eye on the colorful designs around Florence!
+The designs are native to the area, and Francesca Vannini’s paper-making class (a personal favorite of mine) teaches you and your kids how to make authentic Florentine designs.

 Day Six

-Florence has some of the most incredible museums and several provide excellent programs to involve young visitors in the exploration of color, design, and technique … as well as secret passageways and ghost stories.
-Check the calendars of Palazzo Vecchio, Palazzo Strozzi, Novecento Museum and Museum of Santa Maria Novella for kid friendly tours and workshops and pick one to experience.
+Florence has some of the most incredible museums, and several provide excellent programs to involve young visitors in the exploration of color, design, and technique, as well as secret passageways and ghost stories.
+Check the calendars of Palazzo Vecchio, Palazzo Strozzi, Novecento Museum, and the Museum of Santa Maria Novella for kid-friendly tours and workshops.
+You won’t have time to do them all, though, so pick one or two to try out!

 After lunch, coordinate a tour to one of Florence’s most famous neighbors… Pisa!
 See the iconic Leaning Tower on a tour with round-trip transportation.
-Admire Cathedral Square and the Pisa Baptistery as you follow an expert guide past the city’s main attractions.
-After posing with the UNESCO-listed Leaning Tower of Pisa, some time to explore the area independently.
+Admire Cathedral Square and the Pisa Baptistery as you follow an expert guide past the city’s main attractions, pose for a picture, and take some time to explore the area independently.

 Day Seven

-Traveling to Lucca by train is super easy and only 20 minutes from Florence.
-Enjoy bicycling around the town’s medieval city walls or take one of my favorite family tours – Medieval Beasts & Mystic Symbols of Lucca.
-This tour of the city gets kids looking and drawing some of the most famous beasts and mystical symbols depicted all around Lucca.
-Kids will be challenged to find a menagerie of animals on the most famous churches in town, on towers, buildings and shops, finishing at the stunning church of San Frediano.
+Traveling to Lucca by train is super easy, and it’s only 20 minutes from Florence!
+Enjoy bicycling around the town’s medieval city walls or take one of my favorite family tours: Medieval Beasts & Mystic Symbols of Lucca.
+This tour of the city gets kids looking at (and drawing!) some of the most famous beasts and mystical symbols spread across Lucca.
+It challenges kids to find a menagerie of animals on the most famous churches in town, on towers, and on buildings and shops, finishing at the stunning church of San Frediano.

-After lunch, head back to the train station and enjoy a two hour train journey to Monterosso – one of the towns of Cinque Terre.
-These are the 5 seaside towns that inspired Luca and you will easily see how the architecture and heart of these towns inspired the story.
+After lunch, head back to the train station and enjoy a two-hour train journey to Monterosso, one of the towns of Cinque Terre that inspired Luca.

 Day Eight

-Spend your morning enjoying the beach, look out for sea monsters!
-Monterosso has the most sandy beach with gradual water entrance so it is definitely the best for families.
+After a night in Monterosso, spend your morning enjoying the beach—just remember to look out for sea monsters!
+Monterosso has an incredibly sandy beach with a gradual water entrance, making it the best beach option for families with young kids.

-It is extremely popular to “hike” between the five towns but I think the Monterosso-to-Vernazza trail is the best with kids.
-It is not the easiest part of the route but it is the best combination of accessibility for little legs and incredible views.
-From Vernazza I would take the train to Corniglia for gelato.
-Next, hop on a boat to Manarola where you can enjoy the iconic view with an aperitivo in hand while the kids enjoy the little playground nearby.
-After dinner, take the ferry back to your hotel in Monterosso.
+“Hiking” between the five towns that inspired Luca is incredibly popular, but I think the Monterosso-to-Vernazza trail is the best for families with kids.
+It’s not the easiest part of the route, but it is the best combination of accessibility for little legs and incredible views.
+From Vernazza, I would take the train to Corniglia for gelato.
+Then, hop on a boat to Manarola, where you can enjoy the iconic view with an aperitivo in hand while the kids enjoy the little playground nearby.
+After dinner, take the ferry back to your hotel in Monterosso and spend another night there prepping for the next day’s travels.

 Day Nine

-This morning, after a leisurely seaside breakfast, you are going to take your last train ride (about an hour) to Genoa.
+This morning, after a leisurely seaside breakfast, it’s time to take your last train ride (about an hour) to Genoa.

-Start your day by visiting what has become the symbol of the city: it’s Acquario di Genova, with its 70 exhibits plus 4 open-air tanks that host many animals of 400 different species, including fish, marine mammals, birds, reptiles, amphibians and invertebrates.
-You can see how some of the creatures lead fisherman to believe in sea monsters!
+Start your day by visiting what has become one of the city’s most iconic symbols: Acquario di Genova, the famed Genoan aquarium that boasts 70 exhibits and 4 open-air tanks that hosts around 400 different species, including fish, marine mammals, birds, reptiles, amphibians, and invertebrates—no wonder the fishermen in Luca believe in sea monsters!

 Showcase the World is a participant in the Amazon Services LLC associates program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Showcase the World also participates in other affiliate programs and may earn a commission for purchases made through links on this site.